Code-Institute-Submissions/weightbearer/TESTING.md

 # User Story Testing

-1. As a first-time listener, I simply want to hear the band's music.
- - The Music page contains Spotify, YouTube and Bandcamp links to all of the band's releases.
 2. I write a music blog and want to interview the band and give them some exposure to a wider audience.
  - Journalists and editors who wish to interview the band can complete the form on the Contact page.
 3. I'm a promoter booking shows for later this year, I want to check the band's availability.
  - The Shows page contains all of the band's upcoming live events, to contact the band fill out the form on the Contact page.
-4. I love this band's music and I want to support the band by purchasing CD and a t-shirt.
- - The Shop page contains a range of merchandise containing the band's logo and artwork.
 5. I want to buy tickets to a show and find out where the venue is.
  - The Shows page contains links to Facebook events, ticketing websites and a Google Maps location pin for each venue.
 6. I really like the guitar sound this band uses, can I find out what gear they are using?
  - The About section contains a short biography of each member plus any instruments and amplification that they are currently using.

+1. As a first-time listener, I simply want to hear the band's music.
+ - Users can access the band's latest record by scrolling to the 'New Record Out Now!' post on the [home page](https://kiehozero.github.io/weightbearer/index.html) and clicking on the icon of their preferring streaming service;
+ - Users can select the [Music](https://kiehozero.github.io/weightbearer/music.html) button on the navigation bar to access all of the band's material.
+On this page, each song is represented individually, and users can listen by click on the icon of their preferred streaming service.

+2. As a music writer, I want to learn about the band and expose them to a wider audience.
+ - Users can read a short history of the band and individual biographies by selecting the [About](https://kiehozero.github.io/weightbearer/about.html) from the navigation bar.

+3. As a promoter, I want to check the band's availability for shows that I am booking.
+ -
+ -

+4. As a long-time fan, I want to support the band by purchasing merchandise.
+ - Users can scroll to the 'Weight Bearer Merch Update' post on the [home page](https://kiehozero.github.io/weightbearer/index.html) to be taken to the band's [Shop](https://kiehozero.github.io/weightbearer/shop.html);
+ - User can click the [Shop](https://kiehozero.github.io/weightbearer/shop.html) button on the navigation bar to visit the band's shop, which contains a range of merchandise.

+5. As an event-goer, I want to buy tickets to a show and find out where the venue is.
+ -
+ -

+6. As a musician, I want to find out what instruments the band are using.
+ - Users can navigate to the [About](https://kiehozero.github.io/weightbearer/about.html) page to read a brief overview of the band's instruments and amplification.

+7. As a long-time fan, I want to keep in touch with the band by following them on social media.
+ -
+ -

+8. As a long-time fan, I want to keep in touch with the band by subscribing to their mailing list.
+ -
+ -

+9. As a music writer, I want to contact the band regarding interviews.
+ -
+ -

+10. As a label owner, I want to contact the band regarding releasing some of their material.
+ -
+ -

 # Bug Fixes